Post-Masters Certificate in Counselling

 |GCAP 672||Group Counselling and Process Skills||(3)|

-Students in this specialization may also select elective courses from any of the other GCAP specializations.
-Students may also take courses at other institutions.
+Learners enrolled in the certificate may also select other GCAP elective courses.
+Learners may also take courses at other institutions.

-Students may withdraw from the program by submitting their request in writing to the GCAP program office and formally withdrawing from any courses in which they are currently registered.
-Students who withdraw may apply to re-enrol in the program by following the regular application procedures outlined above.
+Learners may withdraw from the program by submitting their request in writing to the GCAP program office and formally withdrawing from any courses in which they are currently registered.
+Learners who withdraw may apply to re-enrol in the program by following the regular application procedures outlined above.

-Students may study in the program on a full- or part-time basis.
-Part-time students must complete a minimum of six credits per calendar year.
+Learners may study in the program on a full- or part-time basis.
+Part-time learners must complete a minimum of six credits per calendar year.
 Normally, the PMCC program is completed in one year.
-Program students are considered full time if they complete a minimum of nine credits in a given calendar year.
+Program learners are considered full time if they complete a minimum of nine credits in a given calendar year.
 Note however, that other organizations (e.g. provincial student loan programs, First Nations, Canada Revenue Agency) may have other criteria for defining full-time status.

-Students must complete the PMCC degree requirements within two years of their initial enrolment in the program.
-Students who do not, may be required to repeat courses completed at the beginning of their program.
+Learners must complete the PMCC degree requirements within two years of their initial enrolment in the program.
+Learners who do not, may be required to repeat courses completed at the beginning of their program.

 The PMC program does not have candidacy exams, therefore the use of PMC (C) or PMC (Candidate) during your program is not permitted.
 You may use this credential only after the degree is conferred.

-To be eligible for graduation, students must complete 12 credits of graduate coursework required for the PMCC program.
+To be eligible for graduation, learners must complete 12 credits of graduate coursework required for the PMCC program.